acheckley/kaltura-moodle_plugin-v3/README.md

 # kaltura-moodle_plugin-v3
 Updated version from non KAF 3.1.02 (RL: 2.6.1.1) (2014010901)
 This is a work in progress.
-It may not be updated.
+It may not be updated any further.
+On the flip side, it may be updated further.
 I'm hoping this will be a useful place for collaboration